 \subsection{Indexing and Retrieval}

 For retrieval with \projname{}, each passage must be encoded by the passage encoder $\psi_{\alpha}$.
-Subsequent normalization of each vector allows us to use the dot product as a proxy score function for $\simfunc{}$, which is sufficient to accurately compile the ranking.
-Given a query $q$, we calculate its representation $\psi_{\beta}(q)$ and the dot product for with each normalized passage vector.
+Subsequent normalization of each vector allows us to use the dot product as a proxy score function for $\simfunc{}$, which is sufficient to form rankings accurately.
+Given a query $q$, we calculate its representation $\psi_{\beta}(q)$ and the dot product with each normalized passage vector.
 From those, the $k$ highest scores are selected and sorted to form the \projname{} ranking.
 This procedure can be implemented heavily parallelized using GPU matrix operations.
 Alternatively, the passage representations can be indexed in an ANN index to avoid exhaustive similarity search.
-Finally, we combine the resulting ranking of \projname{} with the respective BM25 ranking by \textit{zipping} the positions beginning with \projname{} until a new ranking of the same length has been arranged.
+In contrast to the first-stage ranking of \citet{khattab20} and \citet{macavaney20}, we only index one representation per passage rather than one per token.
+Finally, we combine the resulting ranking of \projname{} with the respective BM25 ranking by \textit{interleaving} the positions beginning with \projname{} to create a single merged ranking of equal length.
 During this process, each passage that was already added by the other ranking is omitted.
 For example, merging two ranking lists beginning with $[a,b,c,d,\dots]$ and $[e,c,f,a,\dots]$ would result in $[a,e,b,c,\cancel{c},f,d,\cancel{a},\dots]$.
-The zipping procedure stops as soon as the desired ranking size has been reached.
+The interleaving procedure stops as soon as the desired ranking size has been reached.
 The result is a compound ranking of \projname{} and BM25, which we denote with \projname{BM25}.